Have you been curious about how to make resin art, but you're not sure where to begin?

 When we're talking about resin for art or crafting, we're referring to epoxy resin.
 Epoxy resin is a clear liquid plastic made of up two parts: resin and hardener.
 When the resin and hardener are mixed together, a chemical reaction occurs that takes it from a liquid to a hard, shiny solid.

 Resin was used mainly for industrial applications -- that is, until artists discovered that a shiny coat of resin makes color pop, giving paintings and photographs an unparalleled depth and a sleek, modern finish.
-In recent years, resin art has soared in popularity and is being used to create jewellery, crafts, coasters, flow art, mosaics, charcuterie boards and so much more.
+In recent years, resin art has soared in popularity and is being used to create jewellery, crafts, coasters, flow art, mosaics, ocean art, tumblers, charcuterie boards, geode art and so much more.

 This watercolor painting was ruined by cheap epoxy resin.

-Made For Art: ArtResin has a beautiful, thick consistency, which makes it easy to control when you're working with it and allows it to self-level as the resin hardens.
-This thick consistency is also excellent for color separation in techniques like flow art, preventing the colors from mixing together and looking muddy.
+ArtResin has a beautiful, thick consistency which makes it easy to control and allows it to self-level as the resin hardens.
+This thick consistency is excellent for color separation in techniques like flow art, preventing the colors from mixing together and looking muddy.

-It also has a long working time (about 40 minutes) so you can get your piece just right and a short cure time: you'll be able to handle your pieces after about 24 hours.
+It also has a long working time (about 40 minutes) so you can get your piece just right.
+It also has a short cure time: you'll be able to handle your pieces after about 24 hours.

-💡TIP: For the safety of your health and for artwork that will last, make sure you buy an epoxy resin that's safe for home use and one that is designed specifically for art.
+💡TIP: For the safety of your health and for artwork that will last, buy an epoxy resin that's safe for home use and designed specifically for art.

-No matter what you're making, there are a few key tools you'll need when working with resin.
+No matter what you're making, you'll need a few key resin tools when working with resin.
 As your confidence grows and you try more projects, you can start adding tools like colorants, silicone molds, 3D inclusions and more!

 - Mixing Containers